-On March, 23, 2011, Economía updated the conditions for agricultural products imported into Mexico that are shipped to and commercialized in defined border areas, in accordance with NOM-051-2010.
+On January 17, 2012, Economía updated the special labeling procedures that are optional for food and agricultural products imported into Mexico that are shipped to and commercialized in defined border areas, in accordance with NOM-051-2010.
 U.S. exporters may find this special treatment beneficial when shipping products to those areas.
-Simplified procedures were published in January 17, 2012 and the ruling came into effect on January 18, 2012:
+The simplified procedures came into effect on January 18, 2012.

-Title Procedures for compliance evaluation: Simplified procedures for the verification of information required by Mexican Official Standards: NOM-051-SCFI/SSAI-2010 General labeling specification for pre-packaged food products and non-alcoholic beverages; Commercial and sanitary information, NOM 186-SSA1/SCFI-2002 products and services.
-Cocoa, products and derivates.
-I. Cocoa .II.
+TITLE: "Procedures for compliance evaluation - Simplified procedures for the verification of information required by Mexican Official Standards: NOM-051-SCFI/SSAI-2010 General labeling specification for pre-packaged food products and non-alcoholic beverages, commercial and sanitary information; NOM 186-SSA1/SCFI-2002 products and services.
+Cocoa, products and derivates: I. Cocoa .II.
 Chocolate .III.
 Derivatives.
-Sanitary specifications.
-Commercial Information, NOM 141-SSA1-1995 Products and services.
+Sanitary specifications, commercial Information; and NOM 141-SSA1-1995 Products and services."